grafana/grafana/docs/sources/enterprise/usage-insights.md

 # Usage Insights

 Usage Insights allows you to have a better understanding on how your Grafana instance is used.
-The collected data are: dashboard views, errors and queries count and user dashboard views.
+The collected data are: dashboard views (aggregated and per user), data source errors, and number of data source queries.

 > Only available in Grafana Enterprise v7.0+.